dpca/get-fooda/README.md

 put the following in a .env file:

 * COOKIE
-* ACCOUNT
-* BUILDING
-* MEAL

 You can find your COOKIE by logging into app.fooda.com and inspecting the browser request with Chrome dev tools.
-The other variables can be found in the url that fooda redirects you to on login.